JPEG1/Senior-Design/UserDocs.md

   - **Widgets Library** - Library of importable widgets, used to populate various implementations of the architecture

 #### Widgets Library
 One of largest components of this project is it's collection of modular, *drag-and-drop* widgets.
 Naturally, a comprehensive UI specification document, outlining each of these widgets & highlighting all of their configurable attributes was created in conjunction.
 Unfortunately, due to legal reasons, the full spec can't be added to this repository.
-Nonetheless, I'll discuss a few key aspects & include some brief images below:
+Nonetheless, a [shortened demo](/Design_Diagrams/--CAPSTONE_DEMO--%20WO240309_MobileAppDesign_R3.pdf) of the UI spec has been made publicly available.
+Moreover, I'll discuss a few key aspects & include some brief images below:
 - Many of these widgets have built-in *help buttons*.
 Tapping on one of these will display a snackbar with useful information on how to use the widget, what it represents, etc. These help strings are also fully customizable, as some projects may require custom help messages.
   - [Example Help Snackbar](/Resources/EditDeviceNameHelpSnackbar.png)
 - To get an idea of the UI spec, one of the widgets can be seen below.
 The same format & detail level exists for a couple dozen custom PE widgets, all created as part of this project: